 On the first day of early voting at Christ United Methodist Church, there was a moderate line out the doors of the church as people gathered to cast their ballots.
 Voters stood six feet apart in line and were ushered in by poll workers, guided to the volunteers who provided ballots, and then to the ballot boxes.
 Everyone abided by the rules, wearing masks, and using the complimentary hand sanitizing stations.
 Few show overt political affiliation, with the exception of a young woman in a Biden/Harris 2020 shirt.

-The nearest poll worker is cheerful as she says that she has observed a “pretty steady stream” of voters coming in all day.
+The nearest poll worker was cheerful as she said that she has observed a “pretty steady stream” of voters coming in all day.
 Everyone has been very polite and many have thanked her for her service.

 Texas Tribune’s election tracking has found that of the 648,670 registered voters in Collin County, 238,328 had cast ballots by Oct.
 19. Of those voters, 34.5 percent voted in person, and a little over 2 percent cast votes by mail.

 In fact, out of all the ten biggest counties in Texas, Collin County currently has the highest percentage of cast votes with 36.7 percent already cast.

 Comparatively, 36.4 percent of Denton County voters have cast ballots in Denton, and 28.5 percent of registered voters have cast votes in Dallas County.